-I am the Beverly and James Hance Professor of Strategy at the Olin Business School at Washington University in St. Louis
+I am the Beverly & James Hance Professor of Strategy at the Olin Business School at Washington University in St. Louis

 speaking engagement